nfredrik/mickarucken/README.md

 and VCC (3V) will be connected to  columns minus (-) and plus (+) on the breadboard and all devices connects to these columns.

-One of the DHT11 do not have a board, so there was a need of a externnal resistor 4.7 kohm as pull resistor to power supply, see figure 4
+One of the DHT11 do not have a board, so there was a need of a external resistor 4.7 kohm as pull resistor to power supply, see figure 4

 ![](./images/dht_koppling.png)